Maxim-Mazurok/edge-font-cache-issue/README.md

 ## Workaround

-The workaround is to ask browser not to cache the font file.
+The workaround is to ask browser not to cache the CSS files that references the font file.
 See [workaround.js](./workaround.js) for example.